gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 - Using Nether Portals you can create a solid block of water that will not flow.
 Placing Nether Portals on the side of some sort of enclosed aquarium and breaking the obsidian on the portal will not update the water leaving it floating on its side
 - Changing your Language in the Minecraft Settings and then renaming a Name Tag "Name Tag" and switching back to English will make it possible to name Mobs "Name Tag" which is illegal
 - Inside Woodland Mansions, it is possible to get Efficiency I Golden Apple.
 The Efficiency I Apples are located in a secret room containing a chest and a tree.
 This room is easily identifiable due to its blocked-off entrance, but the frame is still visible.
+- Using this setup you can obtain floating wind charges that are not moving https://www.youtube.com/shorts/gcm_0NAtwtE

 **Preview 1.21.70.22**
 - The Invincible Mobs from 1.17.0 have been removed entirely but if you obtain an Invincible Axolotl in a bucket they will turn into a Disappearing Axolotl in a Bucket.
 Warning don't place it down because it will immediately disappear